 - Open an incognito browser and log in as

 - After logging in as the

 project-owneruser, click the Virtualization Management tab.
-There you should be able to view the cluster to which you have been assigned.
+There you should be able to view the cluster and project to which you have been assigned.

 - Create a VM with one of the images that you have uploaded.